AugustoManzano/lua/README.md

-#  Biblioteca financeira para linguagem Lua
+# Financial library for "Lua language"

 The file "finan.lua" has a large set of functionalities designed to perform financial calculations.